icerpc/icerpc-docs/content/slice/encoding/icerpc.md

 An opaque server address URI always starts with `ice://opaque/`; the host ("opaque") and port (4061) are meaningless since the actual host and port are encoded in the value of the `v` parameter.

-The opaque transport allows you to decode any proxy received from an Ice application and later re-encode this proxy without losing any server address information.
+The opaque transport allows you to decode any service address received from an Ice application and later re-encode this service address without losing any server address information.

 {% /slice1 %}